 Once you’ve converted visitors into customers, the next key challenge is to keep them happy and encourage them to come back and buy again and again.

-For different sites and products, the importance of loyalty and challenges of driving repeat business will vary.
+For different sites and products, the importance of customer loyalty and challenges of driving repeat business will vary.
 For example, a product like a washing machine will be purchased less often, and retention is more of a challenge.

 Find out Who Your Most Loyal Customers Are